 In his recent projects he engages the friction between current and obsolete media technologies, investigating elusive qualities and sensory artifacts across different cultural sensitivities.
 He has previously collaborated with Ensemble Modern, Moscow Contemporary Music Ensemble, Meitar Ensemble, Ensemble Mise-En, Soyuz21, PinkNoise Ensemble, Talea Ensemble, Reactive Ensemble among others.

 Tobias teaches Music at Baruch College and is currently pursuing a PhD at the CUNY Graduate Center under the guidance of Jason Eckardt, Jeff Nichols, Douglas Geers, and David Grubbs.
-He lives and works in Harlem, New York.
+He lives and works in Brooklyn, New York.